HMS Swiftsure (08): Second World War

-HMS Swiftsure, entering Victoria Harbour through North Point on 30 August 1945.
+HMS Swiftsure, entering Victoria Harbour past North Point on 30 August 1945.

 HMS Swiftsure joined the Home Fleet upon commissioning and, in 1944, was assigned to the Eastern Fleet.
 In November 1944, she became a unit of the newly formed British Pacific Fleet.
 While operating in the Pacific, she participated in the Okinawa campaign from March to May 1945, and in June took part in a the carrier raid on Truk.
 During this operation, the British Pacific Fleet was operating as part of Task Group 111.2, with the cruisers conducting shore bombardments.

 On 30 August 1945, Swiftsure entered Hong Kong as part of this group and took part in the formal acceptance of the Japanese surrender.
 At that time, she was serving as the flagship of the British Pacific Cruiser Squadron and was selected by Admiral Sir Cecil Harcourt to hoist his flag for the surrender ceremony.